doda2025-team4/operation/ACTIVITY.md

   - I have worked on A2 by trying to implement the solution to step 18 and step 19.
 I did not succeed to make it work because of networking issues.

 - Noky:
   - I have worked on A2 by implementing step 16 and step 17.
-[PR11](https://github.com/doda2025-team4/operation/pull/10)
+[PR10](https://github.com/doda2025-team4/operation/pull/10)

+- Poyraz:
+  - I have worked on A2 by implementing step 13, 14, and 15.
+[PR9] (https://github.com/doda2025-team4/operation/pull/9)